Nordic-Machine-Intelligence/MedAI-Transparency-in-Medical-Image-Segmentation/README.rst

  | │   └── masks

-Finally, yo should pip install the necessary python packages and then you can run the code!
+Finally, you should pip install the necessary python packages and then you can run the code!

 References:
 ===========